Taiwan Railway: Contactless Smartcard fare payment

 express trains, but not Tarokos, Puyumas, sightseeing specials, nor in business class.
 When travelling on expresses, smartcard seats are unreserved.
 As expresses are often sold out, EasyCard offers de facto standee discounts.
-Travelers with only a smartcard entry and no reserved seat ticket boarding onto Taroko and Puyumas express trains will receive a considerable fine.
+Travelers with only a smartcard entry and no reserved seat ticket who board Taroko and Puyumas express trains will receive a considerable fine.
 All others including Chu-kuang and Tze-chiang express trains are available for smartcard entry.

 Origin/destination validation and existing fare control areas made smartcard implementation easier.

 Instead of punching tickets to enter and relinquishing tickets to exit, users tap-in and tap-out.
 Faregates are replaced with newer integrated designs as funding allows.
 In the interim, ticket collectors visually verify each transaction on low-cost stand-alone terminals, allowing rapid deployment.